 - Biology

-- Business Management units 1 and 2
+- Business Management Units 1 and 2

-- Computing units 1 and 2
+- Applied Computing Units 1 and 2

-- Health and Human Development units 1 and 2
+- Health and Human Development Units 1 and 2

-- Legal Studies units 1 and 2
+- Legal Studies Units 1 and 2

-- Outdoor and Environmental Studies units 1 and 2 (Unit 1/2 can only be taken in Year 10 and Unit 3/4 in Year 11)
+- Outdoor and Environmental Studies Units 1 and 2 (Unit 1/2 can only be taken in Year 10 and Unit 3/4 in Year 11)

-- Physical Education units 1 and 2
+- Physical Education Units 1 and 2

-- Psychology units 1 and 2
+- Psychology Units 1 and 2

 - VET Dance

-- VET Game Creation

 Other subjects may be available to students, depending on their interest and abilities.
 The full range of subjects can be found in the VCE section of this handbook.

 Please note: there are some VCE subjects that cannot be taken early as they require substantial background knowledge and sequential learning - mathematics, chemistry, physics, languages.

 Students in the program will be officially registered with the Victorian Curriculum and Assessment Authority and will be taught and assessed according to the criteria for that study.
 Any units satisfactorily completed will count towards the students VCE (Victorian Certificate of Education).

 This arrangement provides an opportunity for participating students to become familiar with VCE study and assessment procedures.
 Students should also enjoy the extra stimulation and challenge of coping with Year 11 material.

 All students are invited to express an interest in this program.
-However, inclusion in the program will be subject to consultation between teaching staff, students and
+However, inclusion in the program will be subject to consultation between teaching staff, students and parents.
+A key consideration will be to ensure that the balance of a student's Year 10 program is not compromised

-parents.
-A key consideration will be to ensure that the balance of a student's Year 10 program is not compromised by the demands of VCE units.
+by the demands of VCE units.

 Guidelines for Year 10 students who wish to undertake VCE / VET units

-Accelerated VCE by accessing unit 1 and 2 studies in Year 10 can be beneficial for some students.
+Accelerated VCE by accessing Unit 1 and 2 studies in Year 10 can be beneficial for some students.
 It can provide an opportunity to:

 - Maximise learning experiences

-- Excel in an area of interest.
+- Excel in an area of interest

-A Year 10 student wishing to undertake a unit 1 and 2 subject should be able to demonstrate:
+A Year 10 student wishing to undertake a Unit 1 and 2 subject should be able to demonstrate:

 - Strong work habits

 - Consistently high ALT results (75%+)

 - Maturity

-- · A high attendance rate.
+- A high attendance rate.

-The College policy is that a student only attempt one (1) unit 1 and 2 subject in Year 10 unless there are exceptional circumstances.
-Exceptions to this might be that the student is doing a VET study for example, or in the SEAL program.
+The College policy is that a student only attempt one (1) Unit 1 and 2 subject in Year 10 unless there are exceptional circumstances.
+Exceptions to this might be made for a student with excellent academic results and/or those in the SEAL program.
 The Accelerated VCE application should be supported by a recommendation from the junior sub school leader / student manager / classroom teacher.
 A student's Year 9 Naplan and OnDemand data will also be referenced.
 In some cases it may be advised the student wait a year to gain skills and knowledge, work habits and maturity before attempting VCE units.
 Please note:

-- Studying a VCE unit 1 and 2 study in Year 10 does not automatically qualify students to progress into unit 3 and 4 in Year 11. - Entry into VCE unit 1 and 2 studies can be subject to school-based performance criteria (see above). - Year 11 students are given priority in unit 1 and 2 studies over Year 10 students if there is an issue with class sizes.
+- Studying a VCE Unit 1 and 2 study in Year 10 does not automatically qualify students to progress into unit 3 and 4 in Year 11 - Entry into VCE Unit 1 and 2 studies can be subject to schoolbased performance criteria (see above). - Year 11 students are given priority in Unit 1 and 2 studies over Year 10 students if there is an issue with class sizes.
 SEAL students are not required to study core science if undertaking VCE Psychology or Biology.